 Targeted investments are needed to implement successful TOCs, including improvements to provide excellent access to transit and accommodate future growth.
+This big move focuses on identifying funding for access, streetscape, storm drain, and public space improvements.

 - Bicycle, pedestrian, and transit access improvements to allow existing and future residents and workers to take full advantage of BART service.
-Access improvements are discussed in more detail in the Unlock the Value of Mobility For All Stakeholders section of this Playbook. - Streetscape enhancements such as street trees, lighting and bike racks that reflect the distinct identity of each station area, better connect the community to BART, and help make the station areas more attractive for TOD. - Storm drain improvements to reduce flooding in the streets during major storm events. - Parks, plazas, paseos, trails, and other open space to create community spaces and connect destinations within the station areas.
+Access improvements are discussed in more detail in the Unlock the Value of Mobility For All Stakeholders section of this Playbook. - Streetscape enhancements such as street trees, lighting. and bike racks that reflect the distinct identity of each station area, better connect the community to BART, and help make the station areas more attractive for TOD. - Storm drain improvements to reduce flooding in the streets during major storm events. - Parks, plazas, paseos, trails, and other open space to create community spaces and connect destinations within the station areas.